 Firewoods produce varying amounts of sparks.
 Spark production depends upon various factors.
 The most important of them can be moisture content along with the presence of sap and resins.

 Sparks can create a great problem especially indoors.
 A spark falling upon your rug can lead to a house fire in the worst-case scenario.
 So, it is always advised to put a glass screen in front of your stove.
 Even though some firewoods can spark such high that they can damage glass screens.

 That being said, sparks can cause problems outside as well.
 It goes without saying but, always maintain your fireplace!

 Pine does not produce a lot of sparks.
 However, it is advised not to burn unseasoned firewood which can produce more sparks.
 Still, you should keep an eye while burning open fire.
 This is for all types of firewoods.

 Pine produces a distinct smell.
 It is preferred by many for its aroma.
-However, it should not be used to smoke the food to high smoke.
+However, it should not be used to smoke food to high smoke.
 It is a general rule not to use softwood for smoking food.

 Cedar is used as planks that don’t burn directly.
-It is for its great smell that it is preferred firewood for outdoor campfires.
+It is for its great smell that it is the preferred firewood for outdoor campfires.
 It is a luxury to sit around fragrant firewood with high heat output.
 You may find many air fresheners with a label of pine on them!